MYSTRANsolver/MYSTRAN/README.md

 # Get EXE or Make Binary

-Windows binaries for can be found in the
-[MYSTRAN Releases Repository](https://github.com/MYSTRANsolver/MYSTRAN_Releases)
+Windows EXE (executable) for can be found in the [MYSTRAN Releases Repository](https://github.com/MYSTRANsolver/MYSTRAN_Releases)

-Static Linux binaries have been built, but we're still working on releases.
+Static Linux binaries have been built, but releases are in work.
-For now, you'll have better luck building it yourself -- it's really straightforward.
+For now, it is better to build it yourself -- it's really straightforward.

 # Build Instructions